SumoLogic/sumologic-kubernetes-collection/docs/fargate.md

 # Fargate

+**NOTE: This is an experimental feature and it's not a subject of breaking changes policy.**

 The following documentation assumes that you are using eksctl to manage Fargate cluster.
 Code snippets are using environment variables in order to make them as generic and reusable.